aqaPayam/NakhBot/docs/domain/01-glossary.md

 Incomplete users share the same GuestPreviewCounter created during Guest mode.

 Starting signup does not reset the preview counter.

+Incomplete users use the same Guest Preview Pool as guests.

+Partial SignupDraft values are not used to filter Guest Preview.

 ### Active User